spectrocloud/docker-terraform/README.md

 # Docker Terraform

+The project is the Docker image, which includes a Terraform binary, common Terraform plugins.

-This repo is firstly forked from [broadinstitute/docker-terraform](https://github.com/broadinstitute/docker-terraform), and then copied into this repo as a non-forked repo due to the reason that [LFS don't allow large files to be uploaded into public forked project](https://github.com/git-lfs/git-lfs/issues/1906).
+This repo was original forked from [broadinstitute/docker-terraform](https://github.com/broadinstitute/docker-terraform), and then copied into this repo as a non-forked repo due to the reason that [LFS don't allow large files to be uploaded into public forked project](https://github.com/git-lfs/git-lfs/issues/1906).

-This is a sub-project of [Terraform Controller](https://github.com/zzxwill/terraform-controller)
+This is a sub-project of [Terraform Controller](https://github.com/oam-dev/terraform-controller)

 # oam-dev/docker-terraform

+- tag: 1.0.2

+Terraform binary version is v1.0.2.

 - tag: 0.14.11